chris-pinola-rf/documentation/content/ja/tracing/trace_collection/compatibility/_index.md

 type: multi-code-lang
 ---

-Datadog APM の互換性要件とサポートされているインテグレーションを確認するには、言語を選択してください。
+Choose your language to see the compatibility requirements and supported integrations for Datadog APM.

 {{< partial name="apm/apm-compatibility.html" >}}

 <br>

-## その他の参考資料
+## Further Reading

 {{< partial name="whats-next/whats-next.html" >}}